West Khasi Hills district

-West Khasi Hills is an administrative district in the state of Meghalaya in India.
+West Khasi Hills district is an administrative district in the Indian state of Meghalaya.

 History

 The West Khasi Hills district was carved out of the Khasi Hills district, which was divided into West and East Khasi Hills districts on 28 October 1976.

 Geography

 The district headquarters is located at Nongstoin.
 The district occupies an area of 5247 km2.

 Divisions

 Administrative divisions

 West Khasi Hills district is divided into four blocks:

 Demographics

-According to the 2011 census West Khasi Hills district has a population of 383,461, roughly equal to the nation of Maldives.
+According to the 2011 census, West Khasi Hills district has a population of 383,461, roughly equal to the nation of Maldives.
 This gives it a ranking of 562th in India (out of a total of 640).
 The district has a population density of 73 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 30.25%.
 West Khasi Hills has a sex ratio of 980 females for every 1000 males, and a literacy rate of 77.87%.

 The district is predominantly inhabited by Khasi tribe.
-There is a significance presence of Garo Tribe in the Mawshynrut C n RD Block of West Khasi Hills District.
+There is a significance presence of Garo Tribe in the Mawshynrut C and RD Block of West Khasi Hills District.